dedotdev/typink/packages/create-typink/README.md

-# create-typink-cli
+# create-typink

-A CLI tool to create a new project with the Typink stack.
+A CLI tool to create a new project using Typink